-These are the rules you must follow when sitting an exam at Victoria University of Wellington.
+These are the rules you must follow when sitting an examination at Te Herenga Waka—Victoria University of Wellington.

-Rules for distance examinations may differ from the below so please discuss with the Course Administrator.
+Rules for distance examinations may differ from the below—please discuss with your Course Coordinator.

 1. Entry and exit from examination rooms

 (a) No candidate is permitted to enter an examination later than the mid-point of that examination.